Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \vsp

-\begin{prop} {\em If $\preceq$ is a left-order of type I on a (finitely-generated) group $\Gamma$, then its dynamical realization preserves a Radon\footnote{Recall that a {\bf{\em Radon measure}} is a measure giving finite mass to compact sets.} measure on $\mathbb{R}$.
-Conversely, any left-order induced from a faithful action of $\Gamma$ on the real line that preserves a (nontrivial) Radon measure is of type I.} \end{prop}
+\begin{prop} {\em If $\preceq$ is a left-order of type I on a finitely-generated group $\Gamma$, then its dynamical realization preserves a Radon measure on $\mathbb{R}$.
+Conversely, any left-order induced (in a dynamical-lexicographic manner) from a faithful action of $\Gamma$ on the real line that preserves a (nontrivial) Radon measure is of type I.} \end{prop}